ujjwaluzu/RepoTeam/README.md

 ### Owner

 - Full team access
-- Invite members ✅
+- Invite members
-- Remove members (including admins) ✅
+- Remove members (including admins)
-- Change member roles ✅
+- Change member roles
-- Create projects ✅
+- Create projects
-- Create, edit, and delete issues ✅
+- Create, edit, and delete issues
 - The owner's own membership **cannot** be removed or re-assigned

 ### Admin

 - Full team access
-- Invite members ✅
+- Invite members
-- Remove members ✅, but **cannot** remove an owner or another admin (only the owner can remove an admin)
+- Remove members , but **cannot** remove an owner or another admin (only the owner can remove an admin)
-- Change member roles ❌ (owner only)
+- Change member roles  (owner only)
-- Create projects ✅
+- Create projects
-- Create, edit, and delete issues ✅
+- Create, edit, and delete issues

 ### Member

 - Read access to team workspace
-- Create projects ✅
+- Create projects
-- Create, edit, and delete issues ✅
+- Create, edit, and delete issues
-- Invite members ❌
-- Remove members ❌
-- Change member roles ❌

 All permission checks redirect unauthorized users back to the team page with a message, and non-members are redirected to the dashboard.